danvk/literate-ts/README.md

     const student: Student = { name: 'Bobby Droppers', age: 12 };
     ```

+You may also use `// #id` or `// verifier:directive` as an alternative form.
+This is primarily useful if you want to prepend a code sample that's hidden inside an
+HTML comment.

 See below for a complete list of directives.

 ### Asciidoc